-- B. A notice of involuntary transfer or reassignment for the coming school year shall be given in writing to the unit member not less than thirty (30) working days prior to the end of the current school year, year-round or traditional.
-Notice of an involuntary transfer or reassignment for the current school year shall be given in writing to the unit member as soon as it is known. - C. A unit member being involuntarily transferred or reassigned may indicate preferences for transfer or reassignment from a list of known vacancies. - D. If a unit member is involuntarily transferred or reassigned, he/she may appeal the decision to the Assistant Superintendent of Human Resources.
+- B. The district will not involuntarily transfer unit members in consecutive school years. - C. A notice of involuntary transfer or reassignment for the coming school year shall be given in writing to the unit member not less than thirty (30) working days prior to the end of the current school year, year-round or traditional.
+Notice of an involuntary transfer or reassignment of the current school year shall be given in writing to the unit member as soon as it is known.

+- D. A unit member being involuntarily transferred or reassigned may indicate preferences for transfer or reassignment from a list of known vacancies. - E. If a unit member is involuntarily transferred or reassigned, he/she may appeal the decision to the Assistant Superintendent of Human Resources The unit member may be accompanied by an Association representative if he/she so desires.
+If the unit member is not satisfied with the decision of the Assistant Superintendent of Human Resources, he/she may appeal to the Superintendent.
 The unit member may be accompanied by an Association representative if he/she so desires.
-If the unit member is not satisfied with the decision of the

-Assistant Superintendent of Human Resources, he/she may appeal to the Superintendent.
-The unit member may be accompanied by an Association representative if he/she so desires.
-Upon request, the Superintendent shall provide the unit member with a written statement of the reasons for the involuntary transfer or reassignment.

-- E. Involuntary transfers or reassignments because of change in enrollment or other situations may be made at any time during the school year.
+Upon request, the Superintendent shall provide the unit member with a written statement of the reasons for the involuntary transfer or reassignment. - F. Involuntary transfers or reassignments because of change in enrollment r may be made at any time during the school year.
 However, when such transfers or reassignments are necessary, the following procedures will be followed: - 1.
 Advance notification will be given the unit member being transferred, such notification to be given not later than seven (7) school days immediately preceding the unit member's day of detachment. - 2.
 When a need for a transfer exists, the number of times a unit member has previously been transferred or reassigned will be reviewed.
-Primary consideration shall be given to those unit members who have not been recently transferred or reassigned. - 3.
-Upon request, the receiving principal shall permit the unit member being transferred one day of instruction free duty time for preparation and orientation in the receiving school. - 4.
-If a transfer occurs after students have begun the school year, the site administrators at the sending and receiving schools shall each permit the unit member getting transferred a day and one-half (11⁄2) of instruction free duty time for preparation, totaling three (3) full days with an additional day possible at the discretion of the Superintendent. - 5.
-If a grade level reassignment occurs after students have begun the school year, the site administrator shall permit the unit member being reassigned a minimum of one (1) duty-free day of instructional time for room preparation with an additional day possible at the discretion of the Superintendent.
-If a room change occurs after the students have begun the school year, the site administrator shall permit the unit member being reassigned a minimum of two (2) duty-free days of instructional time for room preparation, with an additional day possible at the discretion of the Superintendent if both grade level and room change occur. - 6.
-The district will provide transportation and labor to move the unit member's materials to the new assigned location. - 7.
-No unit member's supplies or equipment shall be packed, labeled, or moved without the unit member having been contacted.
-If contact is not possible, an NCETA representative may be present during the packing process.
-The relocation of the supplies and equipment shall then be the responsibility of the District.
-After material to be moved has been packed and labeled, no unit member shall be required to move materials, supplies, or equipment in facilitating a transfer or reassignment.
+Primary consideration shall be given to those unit members who have not been recently transferred or reassigned and who meets the criteria in 5.A. - 3.
+If a transfer occurs, the site administrators at the sending and receiving schools shall each permit the unit member getting transferred two (2) days of instruction free-duty time for preparation, totaling four (4) full days with an additional day possible at the discretion of the Site Administrator. - 4.
+If a grade level reassignment occurs after students have begun the school year, the site administrator shall permit the unit member being reassigned two (2) duty-free days of instructional time for room preparation with an additional day possible at the discretion of the Site Supervisor. - 5.
+If a room change occurs after the students have begun the school year, the site administrator shall permit the unit member being reassigned a minimum of two (2) duty-free days of instructional time for room preparation, with an additional day possible at the discretion of the Site Administrator if both grade level and room change occur. - 6.
+The district will provide transportation and labor to move the unit member's materials to the new assigned location.

-F. An involuntary transfer or reassignment shall not result in the loss of seniority or any health or welfare benefit to a unit member
+- G. An involuntary transfer or reassignment shall not result in the loss of seniority or any health or welfare benefit to a unit member. - H. Upon transfer to a new site or room within the District, the procedures in Section 4.K shall apply.